mikeizbicki/lab-transactions/README.md

 ### The Solution

 To make your code atomic, you need to wrap it in a transaction.

 Using the SQLAlchemy library, we don't directly call the `BEGIN` and `COMMIT` SQL commands.
 Instead, we use the `connection.begin()` method to create a transaction.
 This is commonly done inside of a `with` block so that the transaction is automatically committed when the block closes.
-That is, the code looks something like
+The code will look something like
 ```
 with self.connection.begin():
     # insert SQL commands here
 ```

-Your next task is to make the `transfer_funds` method atomic by putting it inside a transaction.
 The provided `create_account` method is atomic, and you can reference this function as an example.

-Run the following commands to bring the database into a sane state and test your solution.
+Once you've fixed the `transfer_funds` method, rerun the test script to verify that the integrity check is now maintained.
 ```
 $ docker-compose down
 $ docker-compose up -d